/kwiːnz ˈkɒnsl/ – Noun

 Definition: luật sư hoàng gia.

-A more throughout explanation: Queen’s Counsel (QC) is a senior barrister in England or a Commonwealth country who is appointed by the monarch on the recommendation of the Lord Chancellor.
+A more thorough explanation: Queen’s Counsel (QC) is a senior barrister in England or a Commonwealth country who is appointed by the monarch on the recommendation of the Lord Chancellor.
 QCs are recognized for their expertise and experience in the practice of law, and they are often instructed in complex or high-profile cases.
 The title of Queen’s Counsel is a mark of distinction and signifies a barrister’s elevated status within the legal profession.

 Example: In the courtroom, the Queen’s counsel presented a compelling argument in defense of the defendant.